newbrains1/GEMINUS/README.md

 <div align="center">

-# GEMINI: A Global and Scene-Specialized Mixture of Experts Framework with Dual-Aware Router for End-to-End Autonomous Driving
+# GEMINI: Dual-Aware Global and Scene-Specialized Mixture of Experts for End-to-End Autonomous Driving

 </div>

-We are in the process of preparing our code for release and aim to open-source it soon.
-I am currently attending to undergraduate graduation commitments, this may require some time.
-Thank you for your patience and interest.
+I am currently busy with my undergraduate graduation trip.
+The code is expected to be open-sourced by mid-July.
+Thank you for your patience!